 The good news is you don’t have to sacrifice the quality and complexity of your drinks just because you’re avoiding booze.
 Nowadays, bartenders are appealing to guests on the wagon by providing a small but thoughtful selection of nonalcoholic and low-ABV cocktails.

 “A good zero-proof cocktail should be made with the same approach to balance as a cocktail with alcohol,” says Noah Small, the beverage director at Empellón in New York City.
 “The only difference is that a zero-proof drink doesn’t need to tame a spirit.
 It should still transmit flavor and look appealing, even extravagant.”

 With the rise of boozeless menus at top bars and restaurants worldwide, along with the launch of acclaimed zero-proof spirits like Seedlip, the bar for nonalcoholic cocktails is certainly being raised.
-Looking to elevate your own selection beyond the virgin Daiquiris of yesteryear?
+Looking to elevate your own selection beyond those sugary virgin drinks of yesteryear?
 We’ve outlined the best ways to craft a zero-proof cocktail selection.

 1. Remember Balance Is King

 This seems obvious, but it can’t be overstated: The principles of good bartending also apply to nonalcoholic selections—in fact, even more so.
 Without the presence of alcohol, each of the other ingredients will have a larger role in the flavor of your drink.

 “A good nonalcoholic cocktail needs to have balanced acidity and body, with appropriate water content and dilution, and be served at the proper temperature,” says Kyle Davidson, the general manager and beverage director at Chicago’s Elske, which offers a nonalcoholic cocktail pairing with dinner.
 “At a cocktail bar, you have a wide range of juices, syrups, garnishes and herbs that are not mixed and will make drinks that resemble the built cocktail without the booze.”